 - Harassment: In general terms this is behaviour that is offensive or distressing.
 This can be bullying which is violent or obvious as well as teasing, nicknames, jokes, or other behaviour which is not done with malicious intent but which is upsetting.

 Note: Behaviours out of work such as the Christmas party or away days can give rise to claims against an employer (vicarious liability) or personally against the perpetrator(s).

 - Victimisation: This is where a person receives less favourable treatment compared to others because they have either brought (or given evidence in) an Employment Tribunal, or raised a grievance alleging discrimination protected under the Act.

 - The Act also provides for ‘vicarious liability’ provisions, making an employer responsible for the acts of their employees.

-If an employee or worker succeeds in a claim for sexual orientation discrimination, the ET has the power to order the payment of compensation.
+If an employee or worker succeeds in a claim for sexual orientation discrimination, the Employment Tribunal has the power to order the payment of compensation.
 The award would normally comprise of two elements: injury to feelings and loss of earnings.

-If you feel you have been discriminated against in the workplace because of your sexual orientation, please contact us on 0113 350 4030 or complete the enquiry form for a free telephone consultation.
-Alternatively, why not drop into one of our free clinics on Wednesday’s from 5:30pm until 7:30pm at our offices.
+We are experts in dealing with discrimination claims.
+If you feel you have been discriminated against in the workplace because of your sexual orientation, please contact a member of the team on 0113 350 4030 orcomplete the enquiry form for a free 30 minute telephone consultation.

 We will explore all avenues of funding.